-- A. After completing this class, students will be able to identify the primary, secondary, and mixed complement elements of design as they relate to tints and shades. - B. After completing this class, students will be able to describe the following elements of design: line, shape, space, texture, and value. - C. After completing this class, student will be able to identify the following principls of design: balance, emphasis, proportion/scale, rhythm/ repetition and unity / variety. - D. After completing this class students will be able to discuss the relationship between color and light. - E. After completing this class, students will be able to identify and describe hue, value, and intensity. - F. After completing this class, students will be able to identify color systems. - G. After completing this class, students will be able to relate color systems to design solution. - H. After completing this class, students will be able to identify shape families and design principles. - I. After completing this class, students will be able to identify image systems. - J. After completing this class, students will be able to evaluate verbally his/her own and others two-dimensional designs using the elements and principles of design.
+- A. After completing this class, students will be able to identify the primary, secondary, and mixed complement elements of design as they relate to tints and shades. - B. After completing this class, student swill be able to describe the following elements of design: line, shape, space, texture, and value.

+- C. After completing this class, students will be able to identify the following principles of design: balance, emphasis, proportion/ scale, rhythm, repetition, and unity/ variety. - D. After completing this class, students will be able to discuss the relationship between color and light. - E. After completing this class, students will be able to identify and describe hue, value, and intensity. - F. After completing this class, students will be able to identify color systems. - G. After completing this class, students will be able to relate color systems to design solution. - H. After completing this class, students will be able to identify image systems. - I. After completing this class, students will be able to evaluate verbally his/her own and others two-dimensinal designs using the elements and principles of design.